ionic-team/ionic-portals/website/docs/getting-started/iOS.md

 :::caution
 Avoid committing your Portals key to source code repositories where it may be publicly visible!
+On iOS, you can use an [`.xcconfig` file](https://nshipster.com/xcconfig/) to keep it out of a public repository.
 :::

 ## Creating a Portal